scorelab/GSoC/GSoC-2019/Suleka-Helmini-Tensor-Map.md

 ### Work Summary

-For GSoC 2019, I mainly worked on developing the Flask backend for TensorMap and I also worked on adding logic and UI to several frontend components.
+For GSoC 2019, 3 students were chosen to work on TensorMap.
+I mainly worked on developing the Flask backend for TensorMap and I also worked on adding logic and UI to several frontend components.

 ### What was Covered

 Backend
- * Setup intial backend architecture
+ * Setup initial backend architecture
- * Implemented backend routes to handle auto generating of python Tensorflow (Keras) code according to the created model to:
+ * Implemented backend routes to handle auto-generating of python Tensorflow (Keras) code according to the created drag-and-drop model to:
-   * Initialize environment for code auto generation according to experiment type (Binary Classification, Multiclass Classification, Regression)
+   * Initialize environment for code auto-generation according to the experiment type (Binary Classification, Multiclass Classification, Regression)
-   * Add new keras layer
+   * Add new Keras layer
    * Edit layer
    * Delete layer
-   * Specify experiments configurations (number of epoch, loss function and etc)
+   * Specify experiments configurations (number of epoch, loss function, etc)
-   * Specify pre-processing information (features, labels, train and test splits and etc)
+   * Specify pre-processing information (features, labels, train and test splits, etc)
-   * Download auto generated code file
+   * Download auto-generated code file
-   * Write validation for experiment type and model specific information
+   * Write validation for experiment type and model-specific information
    * Remove initialized environment information
  * Implement database structure for application
  * Implement backend routes to handle pre-processing of data: